Science is the study of the world around us - by learning science, you learn HOW to study and learn.

 Most importantly, the study of science is fun and also challenging.
 We don't know the answers to all sorts of mysteries, but trying to find out those answers is great fun!!

 We aim to help all children fulfil their potential, regardless of race or gender.
 We encourage pupils to participate positively in mixed groups, working in pairs or small groups, as well as fostering their ability to work confidently and independently.
-It is our aim to provide a safe and yet challenging learning environment, where pupils feel comfortable to take risks with their learning, to make mistakes and to learn through them.
+It is our aim to provide a safe and yet challenging learning environment, where pupils feel comfortable to take risks with their learning, to make mistakes and to learn from them.

 Key Stage 3